-When you configure replication of a virtual machine, you can enable multiple point in time (PIT) instances in the recovery settings in the Configure Replication wizard. vSphere Replication retains a number of snapshot instances of the virtual machine on the target site based on the retention policy that you specify. vSphere Replication supports a maximum of 24 snapshot instances.
+When you configure vSphere Replication on a virtual machine, you can enable the retention of multiple point in time (PIT) instances in the recovery settings. vSphere Replication retains a number of snapshot instances of the virtual machine on the target site based on the retention policy that you specify. vSphere Replication supports maximum of 24 snapshot instances.
 After you recover a virtual machine, you can revert it to a specific snapshot.

 During replication, vSphere Replication replicates all aspects of the virtual machine to the target site, including any potential viruses and corrupted applications.
 If a virtual machine suffers from a virus or corruption and you have configured vSphere Replication to keep PIT snapshots, you can recover the virtual machine and then revert it to a snapshot of the virtual machine in its uncorrupted state.

-You can also use the PIT instances to recover the last known good state of a database.
+For example, you can use the PIT instances to recover the last known good state of a database.

 vSphere Replication does not replicate virtual machine snapshots.